jacber01/Excel-mac-keytips/README.md

    - `Option→H→D` → Delete (with custom KeyTips)

 ## Notes
-- Designed for Dark Mode Microsoft Excel 365/2024 on macOS.
+- Designed for Microsoft Excel 365/2024 on macOS in Dark Mode.
 - Minor Excel updates should not affect functionality.
 - You have to enable Keytips in Preferences→Accessibility
 - You have to set your excel to English